 How Much Mango Can Guinea Pigs Eat?

-As we have said, there is a lot of sugar in mango, and because of that guinea pigs shouldn’t eat mango daily.
+There is a lot of sugar in mango.
+Because of that, guinea pigs shouldn’t eat mango daily.
 Also, when you feed mango to guinea pigs, it’s not recommended to give them a large portion.
-Feed them only a half of cup or 2-3 small tiny pieces of mango.
+Feed them only a half cup or 2-3 small tiny pieces of mango.
 This amount of mango is enough for one guinea pig to get all the beneficial nutrients and to avoid any risk.

 More Information About Guinea Pigs and Mango

-Mango’s flesh is safe for guinea pigs in moderation, but are guinea pigs allowed to eat mango skin and is mango’s skin good for guinea pigs?
 Guinea pigs shouldn’t eat mango skin for several reasons.
-One of them is that the skin of mango contains urushiol, which is an oily mixture of organic compounds with allergenic properties, that can be also found in poison ivy and oak.
+One of them is that the skin of mango contains urushiol, which is an oily mixture of organic compounds with allergenic properties that can be also found in poison ivy and oak.

 Can Guinea Pigs Eat Mango Leaves?

-Guinea pigs enjoy eating leafy greeny vegetables and different leaves, but can guinea pigs eat mango tree leaves?
 It’s not recommended to feed mango leaves to guinea pigs because these leaves also contain urushiol.
-As we have said, this compound contains some allergens that can be harmful to them.
+This compound contains some allergens that can be harmful to them.

 Can Guinea Pigs Eat Mango Seeds?